simonmichael/hledger/doc/relnotes.md

   - The --old-timeclock hidden flag has been renamed, documented, and now also affects included files.
   [#2141], [#2365], [#2400], [#2417]

+- The `import` command now shows info messages (such as the dry run "; would import .." message) on stderr, not stdout.
+  Also the "no new transactions" output is more compact, showing file names not file paths;
+  and it no longer prints an extra newline.

 - Some edge cases in balance report behaviour were changed for internal consistency:
   - --declared now treats parent accounts consistently.
   - --flat --empty now ensures that implied accounts with no postings are not displayed,